GSA/digitalgov.gov/content/resources/guide-improve-mobile-friendly-websites.md

 ### Combine CSS Image Assets into Sprite Files

 **Issue** - When many images are used independently, it requires several network requests to download each one.
 CSS Sprites combine multiple images into a single image file for use on a website to speed up delivery and load time.
-The file can then be cut-up using CSS.
+The file can then be cut up using CSS.

 **Solution** - You can find many tools to create sprite sheets, including Compass, Lemonade, SpriteMe, Fireworks CS6, and TexturePacker.